This article was updated on October 14, 2020.

 Filing Deadlines and Forms

-The annual reconciliation must be submitted by October 31.
+The annual reconciliation must be submitted by October 31, 2020, even though the deadline falls on a weekend.
 This can be done either through the taxpayer’s Department of Revenue MyDOR account or by downloading the form from the department’s website and mailing it.

 Interest and Penalties